Online Master’s Programs in Health Law & Policy

 Made up of 42 credits, the program is designed to make students knowledgeable, preparing them to redefine the future of healthcare.

 Students learn to design, develop, and adopt IT-based innovations to improve healthcare delivery.
 Through the coursework, they also explore major health promotion and disease prevention issues, discuss epidemiological concepts, learn how to identify the risk of policy, regulatory, or legal violations, and develop programs for mitigating risk.
-Graduates of this program go on to work for leading companies, nonprofits and public institutions, and more.
+Graduates of this program work for leading companies, nonprofits and public institutions, and more.

 - Location: Pittsburgh, Pennsylvania